-Under the direction of the Campus President, Vice President or Associate Vice President provides complex and confidential support requiring discretion and independent judgment in matters of significance.
+Under the direction of the Campus President, Vice President, Associate Vice President or Chief of Staff provides complex and confidential support requiring discretion and independent judgment in matters of significance.
 The primary duties and responsibilities involve the oversight of Administrator's office operations.
 Typical responsibilities include: coordinating Administrators calendars arranging meetings and events; assisting in budget preparation; processing paperwork; providing assistance to students, staff, and the public; and representing the Administrator's office on committees and meetings.

-The Executive Assistant is distinguished from other Administrative support positions by its responsibility for providing high-level support to a Campus President, Vice President or Associate Vice President and is focused on a specific campus or area.
+The Executive Assistant is distinguished from other Administrative support positions by its responsibility for providing high-level support to a Campus President, Vice President, Associate Vice President or Chief of Staff, and is focused on a specific campus or area.
 Assignments require a high degree of confidentiality and involve interactions with multiple levels of staff and contacts outside the area of assignment/campus.

 TYPICAL DUTIES AND RESPONSIBILITIES

-Provides complex administrative support for an assigned Campus President, Vice President or Associate Vice President, which may include: making travel arrangements; purchasing and initiating payment for office supplies, equipment, and services; coordinating computer hardware and software support; processing and monitoring basic office forms; and/or, performing other related activities.
+- Provides complex administrative support for an assigned Campus President, Vice President, Associate Vice President, or Chief of Staff, which may include: making travel arrangements; purchasing and initiating payment for office supplies, equipment, and services; coordinating computer hardware and software support; processing and monitoring basic office forms; and/or, performing other related activities.